S7tH/OPC_Projet6/README.md

     1) Adapt your data base parameters in the following folder : "app/config/parameters.yml" -use the commande php composer.phar install to create the vendor

-    2 )Create your Databse with the following command : "php bin/console doctrine:database:create"
+    2 )Create your Database with the following command : "php bin/console doctrine:database:create"

     3) Generate your tables : "php bin/console doctrine:schema:update --force